-Sterling near 11-month highs vs dollar as BoE begins policy meeting
+Sterling at 11-month highs vs. dollar as BoE meeting gets underway

 Although analysts agreed that the construction numbers did not matter too much for sterling, they nevertheless were the latest in a run of weaker data from the British economy, which got off to a sluggish start to the year with an annualised growth rate of just 1 percent.

-That softer data - along with deep uncertainty about the way Brexit will play out and its impact on the economy - has cooled speculation that the BoE was poised to lift rates from record lows, which followed hawkish remarks by policymakers at the bank in recent months.
+That softer data - along with deep uncertainty about the way Brexit will play out and its impact on the economy - has cooled speculation that the BoE is poised to lift rates from record lows, which followed hawkish remarks by policymakers at the bank in recent months.

+At the last meeting, three out of eight policymakers voted to hike rates immediately.
+But one of those - Kristin Forbes - has now departed and has been replaced by a rate-setter who has in her previous roles appeared more dovish, Silvana Tenreyro.

 For a Reuters graphic on views of the Monetary Policy Committee's members, click on: tmsnrt.rs/2eSYykb

-"The only thing which can break sterling strength (against the dollar) is if the BoE's governor is way too dovish tomorrow and provides no hints in relation to change in the bank’s policy," said Think Markets analyst Naeem Aslam.

-Against the euro, the pound was 0.2 percent down on the day at 89.58 pence, close to a nine-month low.
+"This week’s BoE meeting will be closely watched for signs that the hawkish caucus, which seemed so rampant last time, has had its wings clipped," said Chris Beauchamp, market analyst at brokerage IG.

+"Overhanging (everything) is Brexit, the issue that won’t go away for a very long time."

-Reporting by Jemima Kelly; editing by John Stonestreet
+Reporting by Jemima Kelly; editing by John Stonestreet and Pritha Sarkar